Most Famous Logos With a Face

 Logo Hawaiian Airlines

-The Hawaiian Airlines emblem also consists of three elements, and it also has a face, but the style is completely different.
+The Hawaiian Airlines emblem has three elements and a face, but the style is completely different.
 The emblem reflects the aspiration to new heights, the fullness of life, its colorfulness and brightness.
-Artistic boldness and diverse palette make the emblem modern, not at all similar to the standard symbols of air carriers.
+Artistic boldness and diverse palette make the emblem modern, unlike the standard symbols of air carriers.
 The portrait of a young girl is made in purple and blue colors, and her hair is transformed into part of a palm leaf against the background in which she is located.
 The hairstyle is decorated with a large red flower – the symbol of Hawaii.
 On the right side is a two-tiered inscription.
 The word “Hawaiian” is large, bold, with diagonal slits and rounded ends, and “Airlines” is narrow, small, tall, with horizontal stripes on the sides.

 Chef Boyardee